CIRP-Lab/gdrnpp_bop2022/lucasReadMe.md

                 register_dataset(mod_name, name, data_cfg)

 ```
 you can see the breakpoint is being activated, which means the break statement is not being run to kick us out of the loop.
 I have to think that the correct name is not being added to DatasetCatalog or _DSET_MOD_NAMES lists.
-I will go look at these functions more closely to hopefully determine where the error is.